mgjm/annabella/README.md

 # Annabella

+> [!NOTE]
+> This is the first experimental version of annabella in C.
+> I abandoned this path and instead continued to develop an approach written in Rust (main branch).

 Run Ada code without an existing Ada compiler binary.

 The GNAT Ada compiler is written in Ada.
 You need an existing Ada compiler executable to compile the Ada compiler.